gomomohapi/community-content/SeasonOfAI/podcast-copilot-azure-openai-dotnet-copilot-studio.md

 **Duration:** 45 to 60 mins session content (with time for Q&A)

-**Speaker Expectation/Skills:** Mid-level theory content, multiple complex demos, hands on experience with Azure OpenAI Service, .NET APIs, and Copilot Studio
+**Speaker Expectation/Skills:** Mid-level theory content, multiple complex demos, hands on experience with Azure OpenAI Service, .NET APIs, and Copilot Studio.

+## Assets you will need to redeliver this session

+### Prerequisites

+This presentation is based on the [Podcast Copilot with Azure OpenAI Service, .NET, and Power Platform workshop](https://aka.ms/PowerPodcastCopilot).
+To prepare for the presentation, you can either:

+- Go through the [workshop](https://aka.ms/PowerPodcastCopilot) in full or
+- Watch video walkthroughs of the workshop on [YouTube](https://youtube.com/playlist?list=PLGTUpam8Kqqua_t_cyFAe0NvDYD343qFU&si=_IkXZBaO8_HAtdVE)

+### Preparation

+- Download the PowerPoint presentation for the session here **TODO: Add link**
+- Demo videos are included here **TODO: Add links**

+> Note: Videos are not currently added into the deck, as part of the lerning journey please include them in the assigned sections

+For ease of delivery we have provided video demos which we recommend speaking over for the maximum impact and delivery of message.